Guinea

 Overview

-Guinea has an HIV-specific law, however, to our knowledge, there been no reported cases of criminalisation to date.
+Guinea has an HIV-specific law, however, to our knowledge, there have been no reported cases of criminalisation to date.

 In 2009, an amendment was introduced aiming to limit the use of the criminal law, and specified, in Article 37, a number of circumstances limiting criminal liability.
 These are: cases of mother-to-child transmission, acts carrying negligible risk of transmission, cases where the person living with HIV is not aware of their status, cases where the person living with HIV has disclosed to their partner and cases where the partner is aware of the status of the person living with HIV, cases where the person living with HIV has taken steps to protect their partner such as using a condom.